 My hope from sharing Alec’s story is that people will become educated about diabetes, about the struggle to have affordable and accessible insulin.
 My hope is that people will hear our story and know they are not alone, there are very strong advocacy groups to help you share your story and to raise your voice to help make a difference.
 I hope that people will come forward and share their struggles with affordable and accessible insulin, or share that story of a loved one who also died because of the cost of insulin.
 The more we use our voice to share these stories, the more awareness for this problem we’ll create.
 I felt alone after Alec died, I thought for sure no one else was struggling with affordability.
 But I was wrong.”

 This story was submitted to Love What Matters by Nicole Smith-Holt of Richfield, Minnesota.
-Nicole would like you to visit t1international.com website to learn more about how you can help.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Learn more about how you can help at T1 International.
+Be sure to subscribe to our free email newsletter for our best stories.

 Do you know someone who could benefit from this story?
 Please SHARE on Facebook to make them aware there is a community of support available.